 From this square it’s an easy walk to all of the other historical riches of Moulins.
 I’d start with the Cathedral, a small flamboyant Gothic masterpiece begun in 1468 (although there’s been a Christian church on the spot since at least the 800s AD).
 Inside you’ll find several pieces also considered to be important in the history of art, especially one of the Auvergne’s several “black virgin” statues and a triptych by Jean Hey, the “master of Moulins”.

 And how did a great 15th-centruy Flemish painter show up in a town so deep in the heart of France?
 Because this is the Bourbonnais, and this town was something like a second capital of the whole French kingdom during the reign of the great Bourbon dukes, who took Moulins as their capital city.

-I’ll talk more about this incredible family in another post, but as you look around Moulins it’s important to know that these were some of the most powerful figures in French history.
+I've written quite a bit more about this family in another post, but as you look around Moulins it’s important to know that these were some of the most powerful figures in French history.
 First showing up in the 10th century, they married into the royal family in 1272.
-Since then, not only have several of the Dukes been intimate counsellors and officers to the King of France, their family name lives on through a network of connections that spread across Europe and lives on today.
+Since then, not only have several of the Dukes been intimate counselors and officers to the King of France, their family name lives on through a network of connections that spread across Europe and lives on today.
 Henry IV, Louis XIII, Louis XIV (the “Sun King”), Louis XV, and Louis XVI all ruled in the name of the “House of Bourbon.”
 Even now, in the 21st century, the current King of Spain and Grand Duke of Luxembourg are Bourbons, too!